sgarringer/simpleptt/README.md

 I'm not a huge VC++ programmer so pull requests may be made but unless they compile on the first try they probably won't be accepted unless it's a simple fix.

 All credit to Nonoo who created this and released it under GPL

+# If you are simply looking to run this program:

+1. Go to releases on the far left
+2. Download the .exe
+3. You may need to install Visual C++ 2015-2022 Redistributable (x86) from Microsoft